Monopavo/100-days-of-code/log.md

 ---
 # IMPORTANT NOTE: #
 * All posts between Day 38 and Day 42 (inclusive) are paraphrased based on the post that I made on X/Twitter, as well as my natural recollections.
-* This is due to overwhelming internal stressors surrounding reconciling with my surival of domestic, physical, sexual abuse, and my social anxiety.
+* This is due to overwhelming internal stressors surrounding reconciling with my survival of domestic, physical, and sexual abuse, as well as my social anxiety.
 ---
 ---